 Today we're going to focus on learning about air pollution in China.
 Our learning goals for our lesson are to learn two problems that result from outdoor air pollution, two problems with indoor air pollution, and two major pollutants that scientists and engineers are concerned about.

 (Proceed to show students the attached PowerPoint presentation.
-Then lead-into the associated activity with the following introduction.)
+Then lead-into the associated activity Design a Net-Zero Energy Classroom with the following introduction.)

 We know that China is a huge country, with more than a billion people, and its new industry and commerce are creating huge increases in air pollution and energy demand at a rapid pace.
 Even rural China is now 99% electrified.
 In the U.S, we use a huge amount of energy, too.
 Our buildings consume about 40% of all energy that is used!
 Most of this energy is produced by burning non-renewable fossil fuels (such as coal) that create a lot of pollution and cause environmental problems.